A Spitz naevus (or Spitz's nevus) is an uncommon type of mole (melanocytic naevus).

 An atypical Spitzoid tumour or a Spitzoid tumour of uncertain malignant potential (STUMP) may be difficult to distinguish histologically from Spitzoid melanoma and is best widely excised.

 What treatments are available for Spitz naevi?

-Because of the difficultly in definitively predicting the outcome of Spitz naevi, it is generally recommended that Spitz naevi are cut out (excised).
-However, this is not always necessary in children, particularly if the lesions are typical in appearance and remain stable.
-Some of them eventually disappear by themselves.
+Because of the difficultly in definitively predicting the outcome of Spitz naevi, especially in adults, it is generally recommended that Spitz naevi are cut out (excised).
+However, this is not always necessary in children, particularly if the lesions are typical in appearance.

 The majority of Spitz naevi evolute (disappear) over a few years.